4lejandrito/next-plausible/README.md

 This will load the script from `/yoursubdirectory/js/scriptName.js` and fetch it from `http://example.com/js/script.js`.

+**Notes:**

+- Proxying will only work if you serve your site using `next start`.
+Statically generated sites won't be able to rewrite the requests.
-**Note:** If you are self hosting plausible, you need to set `customDomain` to your instance otherwise no data will be sent.
+- If you are self hosting plausible, you need to set `customDomain` to your instance otherwise no data will be sent.
-**Note:** Bear in mind that tracking requests will be made to the same domain, so cookies will be forwarded.
+- Bear in mind that tracking requests will be made to the same domain, so cookies will be forwarded.
 See https://github.com/4lejandrito/next-plausible/issues/67.

 ### Send Custom Events